mithunvoe/Hill-Climb-Racing/README.md

 # Hill Climb Racing

-A 2D physics-based racing game developed as a lab project for CSE-1211 course using SDL2 and C++.
+Tried to make a clone of the OG game "Hill Climb Racing" by Fingersoft using SDL2 and C++ as a lab project for CSE-1211 course.

 ## Description